deficollective/defiscan/src/content/protocols/sky.md

 ## Autonomy

 Sky has a centralized dependency in Circle and its `USDC` stablecoin token.
 This is because users can mint `USDS` from `USDC` at a fixed 1:1 rate.
-This means that `USDS` is directly backed by `USDC` which is a centralized stablecoin.
+This means that `USDS` is directly pegged to `USDC` (instead of `USD`), which is a centralized stablecoin.
 This conversion may be stopped or paused in an emergency Sky Governance proposal.
+There is a debt ceiling limiting how much `USDS` can be backed by `USDC`.
+Nonetheless, at the time of writing this debt ceiling is high enough that it does not prevent that more than 50% of the collateral in Sky is backed by `USDC`.
+The ceiling is explained further in the [dependencies](#dependencies) section.

 The Sky protocol relies on the provider Chronicle for price feeds of collateral assets.
 The Chronicol protocol uses a system of hosted by various third-parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
 Validators push price updates on-chain.
 We found that a centralized Chornicle multisig may control which validators may take part in the concensus.
 However, any changes to the validator set is subject to a 7 days exit-window.
 We therefore assessed that Chronicle is a Stage 1 dependency and explain it in details in the [dependencies](#dependencies) section.